Understanding Capital Gains Tax When Selling a House in Virginia

 Do You Have to Pay Taxes When Selling a House in Virginia?

-It’s essential for homeowners to understand the implications of taxes levied for selling the house in Virginia.
-Homeowners in Virginia may be liable for multiple taxes while selling their property.
+Homeowners need to understand the implications of taxes levied on their property when selling it in Virginia.
+Virginia homeowners may be liable for multiple taxes.

 For your consideration, capital gains tax is almost always applicable and is the tax paid on the appreciation value of your home.
 For primary residences, the IRS has an exclusion on capital gains up to $250,000 for single filers and $500,000 for married couples filing jointly after certain conditions have been satisfied.

-Further, sellers ought to keep other state-specific recordation taxes, such as the Virginia recordation tax and other local transfer taxes, in consideration.
+Further, sellers ought to consider other state-specific recordation taxes, such as the Virginia recordation tax and other local transfer taxes.
 Exclusion qualifiers are relevant for those who held the principal residence for a minimum period of two out of five years preceding the sale.

 How to Avoid Paying Virginia Capital Gains Tax?